zAbuQasem/MyNotes/DevOps/GCP Associate (Exam Topics)/Interesting-Questions.md

     - This approach does not preserve the project ID or its existing resources, leading to significant effort and disruption.

 ---
+## Question-206

+#iam #network

+You have two subnets (subnet-a and subnet-b) in the default VPC.
+Your database servers are running in subnet-a.
+Your application servers and web servers are running in subnet-b.
+You want to configure a firewall rule that only allows database traffic from the application servers to the database servers.
+What should you do?

+- ***A. • Create service accounts sa-app and sa-db.***
+    ***• Associate service account sa-app with the application servers and the service account sa-db with the database servers.***
+    ***• Create an ingress firewall rule to allow network traffic from source service account sa-app to target service account sa-db.***
+- B. • Create network tags app-server and db-server.
+    • Add the app-server tag to the application servers and the db-server tag to the database servers.
+    • Create an egress firewall rule to allow network traffic from source network tag app-server to target network tag db-server.
+- C. • Create a service account sa-app and a network tag db-server.
+    • Associate the service account sa-app with the application servers and the network tag db-server with the database servers.
+    • Create an ingress firewall rule to allow network traffic from source VPC IP addresses and target the subnet-a IP addresses.
+- D. • Create a network tag app-server and service account sa-db.
+    • Add the tag to the application servers and associate the service account with the database servers.
+    • Create an egress firewall rule to allow network traffic from source network tag app-server to target service account sa-db.

+Both service accounts and network tags can be used for creating a Cloud Firewall rule.
+The prime word is "to allow network traffic from app server to database server" which is achievable by inbound/ingress rule and not egress rule. https://cloud.google.com/firewall/docs/firewalls#rule_assignment

+---